heyaoy-1936277/lab4mapdesign/README.md

 ![](Assets/transit/data.jpg)

 The third layer retains the core concept of the second layer but introduces a revamped base map.
-This adjustment enhances user-friendliness through the inclusion of additional colors and features
+This adjustment enhances user-friendliness through the inclusion of additional colors and features.

 ![](Assets/transit+base/base+data.jpg)